A B O U T

 WHERE MY JOURNEY STARTED

 During my early childhood I have vivid memories of being terrified by of the power of the ocean.
-One of my earliest recollections of the ocean at a young ages was walking along the shore with my parents.
-The large noisy waves breaking the shore beside us and the immense power I felt will always stay with me.
-As a child the waves felt huge, as if they would crash onto us and pull us into its depths.
+One of my earliest recollections of it was at a young age walking along the shore with my parents.
+The huge and noisy waves breaking the shore beside us and the immense power I felt will always stay with me.
+It was as if the waves would crash onto us and pull us into its depths.

-This fear of the water stayed with me for quite a few years until I learned to snorkel a while later.
-Once you see what's below the surface, it suddenly becomes less frightening.
-As most of my fellow Australians would agree, many of us are lucky enough to grow up near the coast and as children have a close relationship with the ocean early on.
+This fear of the water stayed with me for quite a few years until I learned to snorkel.
+I found that once I could see what was below the surface, it suddenly became less frightening.
+As most of my fellow Australians relate, the ocean is one of our greatest playgrounds and from early on many of us have some kind of close relationship with it.